pub struct Error { /* private fields */ }Expand description

 print_error(&change_error(Error::new(ErrorKind::Other, MyError::new())));

-sourcepub fn into_inner(self) -> Option<Box<dyn ErrorTrait + Send + Sync, Global>>
+}sourcepub fn into_inner(self) -> Option<Box<dyn ErrorTrait + Send + Sync, Global>>

 pub fn into_inner(self) -> Option<Box<dyn ErrorTrait + Send + Sync, Global>>

-, returning its inner error (if any).
+Consumes the Error, returning its inner error (if any).

-was constructed via new
+If this Error was constructed via new then this function will

-], otherwise it will return [None
+return [Some], otherwise it will return [None].

 Examples